What is Acceptance Testing?

 Your product/development team and testing participants must understand the benefits of testing comments and participation.
 You can use various product management tools to help in this process.

-Use normal test subjects which whom you regularly collaborate wherever possible.
+Use normal test subjects with whom you regularly collaborate wherever possible.
 This aids in the development of a solid relationship and the receipt of more candid comments.
-Professionals from software testing companies are widely available.
+Professional software testers are widely available.

-However, they are not representative of actual users because this is their primary job.
+However, they do not represent actual users because this is their primary job.
 Launching a beta version of your product and recruiting existing customers to test it is a good strategy.
 It is good because real-life consumers use the product in a real-world setting.

-You’ll need to develop particular test assignments if you want to test every aspect of the software.
+You’ll need to develop particular test assignments to test every aspect of the software.
 These test strategies should depend on real-world user interactions.
 Remember that your users aren’t programmers or businesspeople.
-Therefore write instructions in plain English.
+Therefore, write instructions in plain English.

 Functional and UI/UX issues should focus on your acceptance testing.
 Are all of the app’s buttons, drop-downs, and sliders functional?